 - Exam Scores sent directly from testing agency: Take the National Marriage and Family Therapist Examination (NMFTE) and request the submission of a score report to the Board by the testing agency until a passing score is achieved.
 If a passing score is not achieved, the NMFTE must be taken at least once per renewal period.

 - Documentation of Continuing Education Hours (See Chapter 33, Section 3315 of the Board Rules for Continuing Education Requirements)

 - Statement of Practices and Procedures

-- Should a licensee renew after the October 31st deadline, he/she will be assessed a $60 Late Renewal Fee in addition to providing the above materials.
+- Should a provisional licensee renew after the October 31st deadline, his/her PLMFT license will be lapsed; to renew a lapsed PLMFT liense, a $60 Late Renewal Fee is assessed and a fingerprint Criminal Records Check and signed Privacy Statement Acknowledgement must be submitted in addition to providing the above materials.
+All renewals submitted past the deadline (lapsed renewals) are audited by Board Staff and must abe approved prior to the provisional license being reinstated.
 Provisional licensees may lapse for a period of 90 days and have until January 31st to remit all renewal materials to the Board.
 If all late renewal materials are not received by the Board by January 31st, then the Provisional License will expire and the individual must re-apply for Provisional Licensure entirely.